cegeka/batchers/taxcalculator-vagrant/README.md

 BATCHERS_MASTER_IP=121.122.123.124 vagrant up slave
 ```

-Master and Standalone use the same ports so they will never work together.
+Master and Standalone use the same ports so if you start them together they will pick different ports.

 If you want to destroy and rebuild a image run one or all of the commands:
 ```sh